-You should notify your line manager and the HR department as soon as practical after finding out you are pregnant.
-This is a precautionary measure for health and safety reasons and the information will be treated as confidential if requested.
-As soon as practical you should send your MATB1 form to the HR department.
+To request maternity leave, employees need to fill in Document 1 - Notification of intention to take maternity leave that is available on eTouch.
+Employees must notify their line manager/HR of the intended start date no later than the end of the 15th week before the expected week of confinement.
 The HR department will then send you a letter explaining in detail the company's policy around antenatal and maternity leave and maternity pay.
-Please see section on Maternity and Adoption Leave in the Family Leave Policy regarding leave to attend antenatal/adoption appointments.
+Please see section on Maternity and Adoption Leave in the Family Leave Policy regarding leave to attend antenatal appointments.
 More information can be found on eTouch.